Beyond Words: An Experimental Study of Signaling in Crowdfunding

-\paragraph{Participants had no strong preferences for different descriptions used in our experiments.} To test for possible confounding effects potentially introduced by different project descriptions from the same category, we measured the percentage of times that each project description was selected in our control condition as the project's baseline appeal.
-Our findings show that each project's baseline appeal ranged from 30.6\% to 65.3\% with most of the descriptions likely chosen at random (mean = 50.0\%, standard deviation = 10.0).
-Additionally, we found no significant relationship between participants' baseline appeal for each project in the control condition and participants' preferences for different contribution lists in the treatment condition.
-Therefore, this set-up helped test that the project descriptions used in the layout with two descriptions did not confound the influence of the crowd signals.
+To test for possible confounding effects introduced by the project descriptions, we count how often each project description is selected in our \textit{control} condition.
+We find that the projects' baseline appeal ranges from 30.6\% to 65.3\%, with most of the descriptions likely chosen at random (average = 50.0\%, standard deviation = 10.0).
+Additionally, we find no significant relationship between the projects' baseline appeal in the control condition and participants' preferences in the treatment condition.
+This finding confirms that the competing project descriptions do not confound the influence of the crowd signals.